Weathertop Farm LLC

 Number of Internship Available: 3

+Work July through mid-December.
+We’re looking for folks interested and passionate about regenerative agriculture and pasture management, in particular.
 Apprentices can expect to learn what it’s like to run a multi-species poultry and livestock grazing operation first-hand by actively participating in the daily work of the farm.
 We also try to give you an idea of the bigger picture of how we plan for the year and how a pasture-based system operates.
-You can expect to have a lot of conversations about farming and related issues, and ample opportunity to ask whatever questions you have.
-Through this experience you can gain an understanding of the daily ups and downs and ins and outs of a farming season, and because of the diverse range of tasks we require help with (from raising animals to butchering to sales & marketing) we hope you would gain an understanding of how the diverse multi-species grazing operation of our farm is integrated into one business and functions as a whole.
+You can expect to have a lot of conversations about farming and related issues and ample opportunity to ask whatever questions you have.
+Through this experience you can gain an understanding of the daily ups and downs and ins and outs of a farming season.
+Also, because of the diverse range of tasks we require help with–from raising animals to butchering to sales and marketing–we trust you will gain an understanding of how the diverse multi-species grazing operation of our farm is integrated into one business, functioning as a whole.
 Apprentices must be ready to work hard doing manual labor in all kinds of weather.
 We expect apprentices to put in approximately 40-60 hours per week, depending on farm schedule and season.
-One day off per week, (may not always be the same day), some afternoons.
+One day off per week (and the day may rotate), as well as some afternoons.
 Up to 10 vacation days can be worked into the schedule but must be planned in advance.

 Each apprentice will rotate through all areas of the farm.
 Work will include but is not limited to: